Insurance for peer-to-peer vehicle rental

 Optional Blanket coverage

-Additional Optional coverage, such as Collision and Comprehensive, is also available as of September 16, 2019, to extend protection while renting your vehicle via a peer-to-peer company.
+Optional coverage, such as Collision and Comprehensive, is also available as of September 16, 2019, to provide coverage while renting your vehicle via a peer-to-peer company.
 A peer-to-peer company may purchase a blanket optional policy that will cover the vehicles being rented through their platform.
 You should check with the peer-to-peer company whether they have any blanket Optional coverage.

 What to bring to your broker